Brewers pound Cubs again, 9-1 - NewsBreak

 Eric Lauer struck out 11 over seven innings, and Christian Yelich and Hunter Renfroe each homered as the Milwaukee Brewers rolled to a fifth straight victory, 9-1 over the visiting Chicago Cubs on Saturday night.

-Rowdy Tellez also went deep and had three RBIs as Milwaukee homered three more times after hitting six during Friday’s rout.
-Yelich and Renfroe each had three hits and two RBIs.
+Rowdy Tellez also went deep and had three RBIs as Milwaukee homered three more times after hitting six during Friday’s 11-1 rout.
+Yelich and Renfroe each had three hits and two RBIs on Saturday.

 Renfroe, who homered twice Friday, went back-to-back with Yelich during a three-run eighth for the Brewers, who have pounded out 25 hits in the last two games and outscored their opponents 38-13 over the last five.

-After striking out a career-high 13 at Philadelphia last Sunday, Lauer (2-0) was stellar once again for Milwaukee, a winner in 11 of its last 13 games.
-The left-hander allowed Yan Gomes’ homer in the second and four other hits while recording double-digit strikeouts in consecutive starts for the first time during his five-year career.
+After striking out a career-high 13 at Philadelphia last Sunday, Lauer (2-0) was stellar once again for Milwaukee, which has won of 11 of its last 13 games.
+The left-hander allowed Yan Gomes’ homer in the second and four other hits while recording only his second game with double-digit strikeouts during his five-year career.

 Meanwhile, Chicago has dropped nine of 11 following a 6-4 start and been held to a run each of its last three games, all losses.

 The Cubs’ Willson Contreras and Patrick Wisdom each had two hits, and starter Justin Steele (1-3) allowed three of his four runs in the first inning, but just two were earned.
-Steele allowed seven hits in 3 1/3 innings.
+Steele allowed seven hits in three innings.

 After Lauer struck out the side in the first, a throwing error from Wisdom and an outfield bobble by center-fielder Michael Hermosillo on Yelich’s single put Milwaukee runners on second and third in the bottom half of the frame.

-Note: EditorsNote: 2nd graf, add Friday score; tweak 3rd graf; 4th graf, clarify strikeout history; 6th graf, change Steele to 3 innings